-- Anthracnose is a common disease of shade trees that results in leaf spots, cupping or curling of leaves, and early leaf drop.
+Anthracnose is a common fungal disease of shade trees that results in leaf spots, cupping or curling of leaves and early leaf drop.

-- Anthracnose is not a significant threat to the health of the tree and does not require treatment in most cases.
+Anthracnose is not a significant threat to the health of the tree and doesn’t require treatment in most cases.

 Trees affected by anthracnose in Minnesota

 Anthracnose is caused by several different, but closely related fungi.
 Most fungi that cause anthracnose can infect only one type of tree.
 For example, fungi infecting ash trees will not be able to infect maple or oak trees.

 - Black walnut